Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/registration/index.md

 </figure>

-After inserting the requested information click on the reCAPTCHA button then click on Privacy Policy.
+After inserting the requested information click on the reCAPTCHA button then click on Privacy Policy and tick the checkbox.
 After completing the previous step click on Register.

 <figure id="image032" class="centered-figure">
 <img src="images/image032.png" alt="login">